Skip to main content

 opts.use_proxy

-use_proxy: 1 - overrides the use of proxy for an individual request within the JS scraper on top of the global parameter Use proxy (1 - enabled, 0 - disabled)
+use_proxy: 1 - overrides the use of a proxy for a single request inside the JS scraper on top of the global parameter Use proxy (1 - enabled, 0 - disabled)

 opts.noextraquery

-noextraquery: 0 - disables the addition of Extra query string to the request URL (1 - enabled, 0 - disabled)
+noextraquery: 0 - disables adding Extra query string to the request URL (1 - enabled, 0 - disabled)

 opts.save_to_file

-save_to_file: file - allows downloading a file directly to disk, bypassing writing to memory.
+save_to_file: file - allows downloading the file directly to disk, bypassing memory storage.
 Instead of file specify the name and path under which to save the file.
-When using this option, everything related to data is ignored (content check in opts.check_content will not be performed, response.data will be empty, etc.)
+When using this option, everything related to data (content validation in opts.check_content will not be performed, response.data will be empty, etc.)

 opts.bypass_cloudflare

-bypass_cloudflare: 0 - automatic bypass of CloudFlare's JavaScript protection using the Chrome browser (1 - enabled, 0 - disabled)
+bypass_cloudflare: 0 - automatic bypass of CloudFlare JavaScript protection using Chrome browser (1 - enabled, 0 - disabled)

-Control of Chrome Headless in this case is carried out by the scraper settings bypassCloudFlareChromeMaxPages and bypassCloudFlareChromeHeadless, which need to be specified in static defaultConf and static editableConf:
+Chrome Headless control in this case is managed by the scraper settings bypassCloudFlareChromeMaxPages and bypassCloudFlareChromeHeadless, which must be specified in static defaultConf and static editableConf:

 static defaultConf: typeof BaseParser.defaultConf = {